3 tips for winning the attention economy

 One particularly dead area is the bottom right corner of an image.
 Here, attention barely makes it over 5%.
 In other words, 95% or more of viewers of your creative are likely to miss whatever you show there.

 In this Honda ad, there is a lot going on in the actual ad, but the brand itself is hidden down in the corner of death.
-With a Predict analysis using the AOI approach, it is obvious that the brand will get virtually no attention.
+With a Neurons analysis using the AOI approach, it is obvious that the brand will get virtually no attention.
 To make matters worse, even the brand being used in the top left corner does not help: it is too small and too non-salient to be noticed.

 It is surprising how many ads actually position their brand in the bottom-right corner.
 Try it yourself, search for "print ad" and look at the image results, and then make a count.
 How many ads use the brand in the corner of death?